CanonicalLtd/maas-docs/en/manage-audit-events.md

 }
 ```

 As we can see above, only audit event logs for the user `johnnybegood` are
-shown.
-The audit event logs show us the user of the event, whether the event is
+generated.
+These events show the following:

+- user for the event
-associated with a particular node, the node's hostname, the event id, the level
+- whether the event is associated with a particular node
+- node's hostname
+- event id
+- level of the event
-of the event, when the event was created, the event type for this event, and the
+- when the event was created
-event's description.
+- event type
+- event description

-## Types of Audit Event Logs
+## Types of audit event logs

-Here is a list of the types of audit event logs that are currently part of MAAS:
+Here is a list of the types of audit event logs that are currently supported by MAAS:

-- Password changes.
+- Password changes
-- Permission changes.
+- Permission changes
-- API (OAuth) tokens created/deleted.
+- API (OAuth) tokens created/deleted
-- Login and Logouts.
+- Login and logouts
-- SSH keys imported from GH or LP.
+- SSH keys imported from GitHub or Launchpad
-- SSL key changes.
+- SSL key changes
-- User profile changes.
+- User profile changes
-- Commissioning script changes.
+- Commissioning script changes
-- Test script changes.
+- Test script changes